Romanov's Theorem in Number Fields: Acknowledgment

-\bib{AnEffective}{article}{ author={Habsieger, L.}, author={Sivak-Fischler, J.}, title={An effective version of the {B}ombieri-{V}inogradov theorem, and applications to {C}hen's theorem and to sums of primes and powers of two}, date={2010}, journal={Archiv der Mathematik}, volume={95}, number={6}, pages={557\ndash 566}, }
+\bib{AnEffective}{article}{ author={Habsieger, L.}, author={Sivak-Fischler, J.}, title={An effective version of the {B}ombieri-{V}inogradov theorem, and applications to {C}hen's theorem and to sums of primes and powers of two}, date={2010}, journal={Arch.
+Math.
+(Basel)}, volume={95}, number={6}, pages={557\ndash 566}, }